Artwork by Robert Hoover

 It was Dr. Ghani's turn to speak now.
 He was a healthy, long-haired, robust man in his mid-thirties, of middle height and light skin like the two Americans present.
 He too was wearing shalwar-kameez.
 His well-trimmed beard and gold-rimmed glasses had certainly enhanced his personality.

 As Dr. Ghani took the mike, Willy produced a little tape recorder and placed it on the rostrum.
 Addressing the Taliban in Urdu, Dr. Ghani highlighted the importance of a balanced life.
 He quoted from the Koran and the hadith on how to live a peaceful life, the significance of international brotherhood, blessings of a moderate life, and the perfect compatibility between Islam and democracy.
-He claimed that a perfect compatibility existed between Islam and the West.
+He claimed a perfect compatibility existed between Islam and the West.
 To prove his point, he quoted from Ronald Reagan (The Afghan mujahidin are the moral equivalent of our Founding Fathers.), Bill Clinton (I saved Muslims in Kosovo.), Bernard Lewis (Islam has been a great civilization.)
 Daniel Pipes (The Prophet Muhammad was legally justified to breach the Hudaybyya Contract with the Jews.), and the American constitution (We, the people!).
 There was a lot of spirit in his tone, but his face, an off-white pear, was serene.
 He criticized Osama bin Laden and his "goons."
 He concluded his speech by saying, "Muslims and the West must live in peaceful coexistence.
 To be honest, we must learn from the West if we wish to develop..."

 Then he turned to David Lentz and Willy, switching to crisp English.
 He spoke in a perfect British accent with perfect grammar, the reverse of Sarmad Pathan.
-He thanked the American government for releasing Pakistani Taliban and assured them that the freed Taliban would abjure the life of violence.
-After that he nodded at Sarmad Pathan, who sprang from the floor, ripped opened a handbag which was lying in front of him, and quickly distributed handbills to people, excluding the imam and the Taliban.
-It turned out to be an English language poem that Dr. Ghani had published on his blog a few months before.
+He thanked the American government for releasing Pakistani Taliban and assured them the freed Taliban would abjure the life of violence.
+After that, he nodded at Sarmad Pathan, who sprang from the floor, ripped opened a handbag which was lying in front of him, and quickly distributed handbills to people, excluding the imam and the Taliban.
+It turned out to be an English language poem Dr. Ghani had published on his blog a few months before.

 Dr. Ghani then read his "Summer in Kabul post 9/11":